Why Sell to House Buying Companies? A Guide to Your 3 Primary Options in Selling in San Diego with or without Making Repairs

 A lot of people see “we buy houses” signs and ads about companies that buy houses for cash, but aren’t really sure how legit these companies are and also…may not understand what it really means.
 For some, they might automatically assume that there is a catch and that selling to a cash buyer means less money in their pockets.
-This isn’t uncommon and a typical assumption, especially if a person is not really familiar with the different between selling traditionally and direct to a buyer.
-Most homeowners feel most comfortable with the option of selling through a real estate agent who will represent them during the transaction, which is why it’s the most popular mode to selling.
+This isn’t uncommon and a typical assumption, especially if a person is not really familiar with the difference between selling traditionally and direct to a buyer.
+Most homeowners feel most comfortable with the option of selling through a real estate agent who will represent them during the transaction, which is why it’s the most popular mode of selling.
 And in a lot of cases, this makes perfect sense for homeowners.
 But, it isn’t the only option and may not be the best potential solution either.
 We’re going to walk through what it really means to sell to a cash house buying company to YOU, the seller.

 While not all home buying entities are created equal, there are some things you will find in common with all (or most) direct sale transactions.
 As it’s made known, house buying companies do typically offer to pay you cash for your house.
 In addition, because they have the capital readily available, they also usually offer to close as quickly as you need (in as little as one or two weeks).
 Plus, selling direct to a cash buyer means there is no need for an agent in the transaction, which means you won’t have to pay any agent commission fees.
 While there is more to it, these are the common denominators you will usually find in most cash house buyers.